 Adequately set up chair cushions will allow you to sit straight all day.
 High-end seat cushions typically have a firm natural latex base and a softer top layer.
 It is also essential to have a non-slip cover and base to sit upright for a long time.
 Furthermore, high-end seat cushions prevent painful pressure points in the buttocks by keeping pressure away from sensitive parts, such as hips, tailbones, and thighs.

 No Running or Long Walks

-Walking too long or running could make things worse than they were before by causing repeated trauma that makes less space in between bones allowing them to grind together leading to inflammation and tissue damage where nerves exit onto muscles irritating them over time until all movement becomes painful.
+Walking too long or running could make things worse than before by causing repeated trauma that makes less space between bones allowing them to grind together, leading to inflammation and tissue damage where nerves exit onto muscles irritating them over time until all movement becomes painful.
 It is a generally good idea to take short walks with intermittent breaks to avoid inflammation.

 Exercises to Be Avoided with Spinal Stenosis

 When it comes to strengthening the muscles of your lower back, isometric exercises are a better idea than flexion or extension.
-Isometrics involve sitting in an upright position and contracting against something like a weight that you then push away from yourself so as not to move backwards at all.
-To avoid injuring your spine even more with these types of movements, be sure to keep good posture when doing each exercise by keeping both shoulders down-sloped towards one another while breathing normally throughout!
+Isometrics involves sitting in an upright position and contracting against something like a weight that you then push away from yourself so as not to move backward.
+To avoid injuring your spine even more with these movements, keep good posture when doing each exercise by keeping both shoulders down-sloped towards one another while breathing normally throughout! *

-When stretching your back, it can be difficult to know where the line is between a stretch that helps and one that hurts.
-It’s important you don’t force yourself into an uncomfortable position or put too much pressure on your spine, especially anything requiring you to bend over backwards excessively; this may make any existing inflammation worse as well as lead to more pain in other areas of the body like numbness from nerve impingement.
+When stretching your back, it can be challenging to know where the line is between a stretch that helps and one that hurts.
+It’s crucial you don’t force yourself into an uncomfortable position or put too much pressure on your spine, especially anything requiring you to bend over backward excessively; this may make any existing inflammation worse as well as lead to more pain in other areas of the body like numbness from nerve impingement.

 Sit Less with Spinal Stenosis